|| Print ||

 BY LINDA BAKER | OB EDITOR

 By her own accounting, Secretary of State Kate Brown is taking more risks her second term than the first.
-In May, the Senate approved a B-Corp bill championed by her office that would allow companies to register under a moniker that touts their commitment to social and environmental sustainability, as opposed to simply identifying the type of operating structure they use.
+In May, the Senate approved a B-Corp bill championed by her office that would allow companies to register under a moniker that reflects their commitment to social and environmental sustainability.

-Brown is also pushing full steam ahead on a (controversial) proposal to automate voter registration and has a number of small business bills in flow aimed at addressing that old Oregon chestnut: the state's business-friendly ranking.
+Brown is also pushing full steam ahead on a (controversial) proposal to automate voter registration and several small business bills aimed at addressing the state's business-friendly ranking.

 Here are a few highlights from our 40-minute conversation.